 The Galapagos Islands are -1 hr EST (or -6 hrs GMT).
 Quito and Guayaquil Standard Time is the same as EST (-5 hrs GMT).

-Electrical appliances operate on an alternating current - 110 volts, 60 cycles (Hertz) AC, 2 flat pins - in Ecuador; the same as in the United States.
+Electrical appliances operate on an alternating current - 110 volts, 60 cycles (Hertz) AC, 2 flat pins - in Ecuador (same as USA).
 The Galapagos liveaboard boats use 2- or 3-flat pin sockets.

 In major cities, local telephone calls can be made from street phones.
 You will probably need to buy a prepaid card and the service is unreliable.
 There are also stores that allow the use of phones but these too can cause frustration and be busy.